JazzJE/dynamically-allocated-mlp/README.md

    - All values (except header) must be integers or doubles
    - Boolean values should be 0s or 1s, not "True"/"False"
    - No strings or characters allowed
-3. **Feature normalization**: To skip normalization for certain features, prefix the feature name with "\~" (e.g., "\~is_coastal_luxury"; refer to initial dataset.csv feature column names)
+3. **Feature normalization**: To skip normalization for certain features, prefix the feature name with "\~" (e.g., "\~is_coastal_luxury"; refer to initial `dataset.csv` feature column names)
-4. **MLP Regeneration**: Delete the "nn_current_state" directory to retrain the MLP on the new data set from scratch and get rid of any old valueshttps://www.kaggle.com/datasets/camnugent/california-housing-prices
+4. **MLP Regeneration**: Delete the `nn_current_state`` directory to retrain the MLP on the new data set from scratch and get rid of any old values

+### Training Logs

+1. All training logs are saved to the `training_logs` directory found in the root folder
+    - You can safely delete the `training_logs` directory and any saved logs inside of it whenever you want to, as the program will automatically generate the directory upon start

 ### Running the Program

-Execute from the root directory:
+Execute from build directory:
 ```bash
 ./neural_network.exe
 ```

-**Note**: Run from the root directory, NOT the build directory.

 ### Runtime Parameters

+- **Number of folds**: How many different sections of samples you want, where each section will be used as a cross-validation set
 - **Batch size**: Number of samples loaded per training epoch
   - Changing this maintains the values of the other runtime parameters
 - **Learning rate**: Controls how fast the MLP changes with respect to loss
 - **Regularization rate**: Adjustment factor for better generalization to new samples
 - **Patience**: Number of failed training epochs before ending training on a fold
-- **Prompt epoch**: Epochs between prompts to stop training (useful for long training sessions)
+- **Number of epochs**: Number of epochs before stopping training

 ## Architecture Details